wLeji/open-trivia-swift-cli-template/README.md

 Take a look at `/Sources/opentrivia/main.swift`.

 You'll notice:
-* A first `print` command, keep it or not
+* A first `print` command, keep it or not.
 * The `DispatchQueue.main.asyncAfter` call.
 It demonstrates how to wait before exiting the program.
 Replace this with the asynchronious code that will perform the tool's logic.
-Call `exit(<exit_code>)` where exit_code is 0 for success (or `EXIT_SUCCESS`), or an error code.
+Once the tool has completed the trivia, call `exit(<exit_code>)` (where exit_code is 0 for success (or `EXIT_SUCCESS`), or an error code).
 * The `dispatchMain()` call.
 Do not remove it.
 It avoids the program to exit immediatly.

 ## Steps to complete

 * Fetch random questions calling `https://opentdb.com/api.php?amount=10`.
 * Parse the `JSON` response.
-* For each trivia question parsed, display to the user :
+* For each trivia question, display to the user :
     - The question's category
     - The question's difficulty
     - The list of possible answers by mixing and shuffling the correct one and incorrect ones.
 Each possible answer will be asigned a number starting at 1.